Skip navigation

 • Clicking.
 Clicking can be associated with electrical issues as well but exhibited differently.
 When your furnace turns on or off, it’s usually done after a brief “click” which is the thermostat signaling to the furnace’s capacitors to start or stop the cycle.
 If the unit continues to click multiple times, then it might be suffering from an electrical malfunction.

 • Grinding.
 Furnaces don’t have a ton of moving parts, but one area with a lot of them is the blower system.
 The blower is responsible for pushing air from your furnace and into your air ducts with a large fan.
 If that fan becomes misaligned, dirty, or broken, it can start rubbing up against its housing, causing a grinding noise to occur.
+Debris buildup in the blower can also cause grinding noises, so regular cleaning helps maintain the system and prevent damage.

 • Rattling.
 Simply put, if you hear rattling, it means that a piece is loose or broken.
 This might not seem like a big deal, especially if your furnace is still running, but loose parts can bump into other components and cause compounding issues if they’re not addressed quickly.